0xSickb0y/windcorp/README.md

 ### SMB Shares Ra

-With the newly obtained credentials, we can access and enumerate SMB shares on port 445.
+With the newly obtained credentials, I was able to access and enumerate SMB shares on port 445.
 This could potentially reveal sensitive files or directories that are accessible due to misconfigured permissions or other security weaknesses.
-Such access might allow us to gather further information or escalate privileges within the network.

 ![Pasted image 20240807203039](https://github.com/user-attachments/assets/a5c11b78-6c73-4ce1-8e71-7e7e0e0833bc)

 #### //windcorp.thm/Shared

-In the "Shared" SMB share, there are some files related to the Spark software used by the company.
+In the "Shared" SMB share, there were some files related to the Spark software used by the company.

 ```
   .
 D        0  Fri May 29 21:45:42 2020